sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 I am continuously amazed at the level of load that even such a tiny virtual machine can handle when serving static content!

-Utilizing a service like Cloudflare to help cache and serve content reduces the load on the server significantly and cut the response times in half under light load and prevented the server from being overwhelmed under heavy load.
+Utilizing a service like Cloudflare to help cache and serve content reduces the load on the server significantly.
+It cut the response times in half under light load and prevented the server from being overwhelmed under heavy load.

-I would have like to have recorded realtime resource (CPU + Memory usage on the server VM) but the GCP cloud monitoring agent isn't compatible with Container Optimized OS, so I settled for the rough 1 min averaged view in the GCP console:
+I would have like to have recorded realtime resource (CPU + Memory usage) on the server VM but the GCP cloud monitoring agent isn't compatible with Container Optimized OS, so I settled for the rough 1 min averaged view in the GCP console:

 {{< img "images/peak-cpu.png" "Now we're cooking with gas! (bursting above the 0.2 vCPU limit for a short period)">}}